MatthewCYLau/aws-serverless-elasticache/README.md

 # AWS Serverless API with ElastiCache

-A reference project to deploy a serverless RESTful API coupling with Amazon ElastiCache, inspired by [this](https://www.serverless.com/blog/serverless-express-rest-api) tutorial by the [Serverless](https://www.serverless.com/) framework
+A reference project to deploy a serverless RESTful API with Amazon ElastiCache, inspired by [this](https://www.serverless.com/blog/serverless-express-rest-api) tutorial by the [Serverless](https://www.serverless.com/) framework

-## Pre-requisite

-- TBC

-## Configuration

-- TBC

-## Deploy

-- TBC

 ## Contributing